[Home]

 Summary

-Preventing the US intelligence community from building superintelligence is going to be atleast as hard as preventing them from (historically) declaring war on Vietnam or Afghanistan or Cuba or any other country.
+Preventing the US intelligence community from (working with US AI labs and) building superintelligence is going to be atleast as hard as preventing them from (historically) declaring war on Vietnam or Afghanistan or Cuba or any other country.

 I support the following careers